srigaux/sebastien-rigaux-resume/src/content/experiences/2012-2015_dev-ios-djm.en.md

 date: 2012 – 2015
 ---

-Development of iOS applications as well as their APIs and web applications for large Belgian companies.
+Participated in the entire lifecycle of iOS applications including, but not limited to, research and planning through app launch and client support.\
+Developed mobile applications tailored to client requirements utilizing native technologies.\
+Created and distributed progress report to executives to keep necessary personnel informed of project milestones on weekly basis.